Adaptive-Liquidity/Continuum/README.md

 ---

-### FLOKS-PC — Agent Computers
+### CONTINUUM — Agent Computers

-FLOKS-PC provides isolated logical computers and runtime environments for autonomous principals.
+Continuum provides isolated logical computers and runtime environments for autonomous principals.

 It connects agents to dedicated or shared Runloop Devboxes with: